drindt/gemini-ollama-proxy/README.md

 ## 🔄 Building a New Image Version

-When you want to create a new container image version of the gateway, you can use the following commands.
+When you want to create a new container image version of the proxy, you can use the following commands.
 These add important metadata to your image that helps with versioning and traceability.

 ```bash